carrot-u/carrot-u-docs/2019-session/syllabus-2019.md

 Muffy and Sveta will be overviewing the interview process and taking on a few sample questions.

 ### Week 25 Summer Break! (for a week!)
 Taking this week off for lectures.
-Please spead the to week 1) rest/catchup on life 2) look at your project
+Please spend the to week 1) rest/catchup on life 2) look at your project

 ### Week 26 Practice: Security / Check In on Group Projects
 **6/01/20**
+Ankit and Henry will talk to us about security practices🛡 We'll also allocate some time for group projects, please think about any cross-team subjects you would like to discuss with the larger group.

 ### Week 27 Project pairing time
 **6/09/20**